Q... (TV series): Episodes

+All of Q6 exists, as does all of Q7, Q8, Q9 and There's a Lot of It About.

 In 2022, film rolls containing sketches from one of the missing Q5 episodes were discovered in Spike Milligan's personal archive during the making of a documentary about him.

 Guests

 Most of the episodes featured a relatively 'straight' musical interlude, sometimes performed by Milligan himself, or his collaborators Ed Welch or Alan Clare at the piano.
 There were also appearances by jazz groups, ragtime bands, singer-songwriters and the Mike Sammes Singers, who received custard pies in their faces at the end of one performance.
 Some of the musical clips were included in the BBC Four series Jazz Britannia.